- our blog

 What can you do if you encounter licensed money lenders’ harassment?

-Licensed money lenders need to adhere to the code of conduct and good practices implemented by MinLaw and are not allowed to use violence, harassment or intimidation to collect the money owed from borrowers.
+Lawful licensed money lenders are expected to adhere to the code of conduct and good practices implemented by MinLaw; they are not allowed to use violence, harassment or intimidation to collect the money owed by borrowers.

 Are the money lenders threatening you?
 Here are some common tactics they use:

-- Tell borrowers they would be going to their home or office to seek payment from their family members or colleagues.
+• Tell borrowers they will be going to their home or office to seek payment from their family members or colleagues.

-- Tell borrowers they would inform their family members or colleagues that they defaulted on their payment.
+• Tell borrowers they will inform their family members or colleagues that they defaulted on their payment.

 If you encounter harassment or disputes by money lenders, you can seek help in the following ways: